Iowa Prep Football AP Poll

 |10

-Others receiving votes: New London 13, Janesville 3, Springville 3, Newell-Fonda 2, HLV, Victor 1, Woodbine 1
+Others receiving votes: Janesville 5, Newell-Fonda 3, Lone Tree 3, Gladbrook-Reinbeck 3, HLV Victor 3, Fremont Mills Tabor 2, East Mills 2, Woodbine 1, Northwood-Kensett 1